-Regular session lasts a half day and normally consists of sixteen 15-minute presentations (although flexibility may be given to individual session organisers to reduce the length of time allowed for each paper in order to include more papers), including discussion, introductory and closing comments.
+Regular session consists of 1, 2, 3 or 4 2-hours blocks and contains up to 28 15-minute presentations (although flexibility may be given to individual session organisers to reduce the length of time allowed for each paper in order to include more papers), including discussion, introductory and closing comments.
 While session organisers are welcome to invite submissions into their session, the session needs to be open for submissions by any presenter.

-General session equally consists of no more than sixteen 15-minute presentations.
+General session equally consists of up to 28 15-minute presentations.
 General sessions are created either top down when a specific theme is proposed by the Scientific Committee and members are invited to contribute presentations, or bottom up when a theme is identified by the Scientific Committee among presentations proposed by members outside the context of regular sessions (i.e., the possibility to submit a contribution outside accepted sessions must be guaranteed).
 These loose presentations are then grouped into a session and the Scientific Committee appoints a suitable chairperson.

 Keynote session is normally organised by the Scientific Committee in consultation with the EAA Executive Board and consists of an invited lecture and subsequent contributions from discussants and discussion.

 Round table is an interactive event organised around a specific and tightly focused theme.
 Formal presentations are kept to a minimum and normally consist only of opening and closing remarks so that an open discussion is encouraged.
 Round tables are to be held in small rooms, with a maximum number of 30 participants and a seating arrangement suitable for general participation in the discussion.

 Closed round table differs from a round table in that participation is by invitation only.
 A maximum of two closed round tables can be accommodated per AM.